 Second, it is possible that the nonviolent Chex Quest game involves sufficient violence to cause an increase in aggression, eliminating the difference between conditions.
 One study has claimed that the effect of cartoon E-rated violence is as strong as that of explicit M-rated violence (Anderson, Gentile, & Buckley, 2007).
 This seems unusual; compared to mild violent content, exposure to more extreme violent content should be more desensitizing, activate more aggressive thoughts, and stimulate more aggressive feelings.
 Still, it is possible that an effect was not found in the present study because the violence in Chex Quest has effects on aggression equal to that of Brutal Doom.
 Future research may test the dose-response curve of violent content and aggressive behavior.

-Finally, a lot of data was discarded for failures of deception deception.
+Finally, a lot of data were discarded for failures of deception.
 Many participants indicated awareness of the research hypothesis.
 This may have been due, in part, to the redundant process of oral funneled debriefing and questionnaire funneled debriefing, which may have increased awareness of the hypothesis following collection of the primary outcome.
 This makes it difficult to know, on the basis of the questionnaire debriefing, when participants became aware of the hypothesis.
 Hypothesis-awareness mid-experiment would threaten the data’s validity, whereas hypothesis-awareness only following the oral debriefing would not be a problem.
 Still, we attempted to address this uncertainty by being conservative in our quality checks so as not to overstate the evidence for the null hypothesis.
 However, we recognize that there are inferential challenges associated with such a high exclusion rate.
 One might be concerned that still more participants were hypothesis-aware; this might reduce the observed effect size through reduction of internal validity or through reactance (Bender, Rothmund, & Gollwitzer, 2013).
 Researchers may find value in establishing standardized practices in deception and debriefing.

 Summary